commonsharp/SurvivalProject-Server/README.md

 * Fixed a bug where if you had two players in a room, and both of them left the room, the master's lobby will still have that room in the rooms list.
 * Fixed a bug where friends message would throw a null pointer exception.
 * Fixed a bug where if you left the lobby, the login screen would show a tutorial mode instead of the list of servers.
+* Fixed a bug where you had to click on the "refresh friends" when you first joined the lobby to get a list of friends, instead of being done automatically.

 # 02/04/2017
 * Finished the instructions on how to install the server.